piyushpatelcodes/gssocFAQ-Bot/CONTRIBUTING.md

 - Reach out to maintainers through issue comments
 - Be patient and respectful when seeking assistance

+## Using the new interactive Issue forms

+We now provide interactive GitHub Issue Forms to make filing bugs, feature requests, and questions easier and more structured.
+To create a new issue:

+1. Click the repository's "New issue" button on GitHub.
+2. Choose the appropriate form: "Bug report", "Feature request", or "Question / Support".
+3. Fill the required fields in the form — required fields will prevent submission until completed.

+These forms automatically apply labels (e.g., `bug`, `enhancement`, `question`) to help maintainers triage incoming reports.
+If you prefer the old templates, legacy copies are preserved in `.github/ISSUE_TEMPLATE/legacy/`.

 ## Important Notes

 - Do not submit AI-generated code without understanding and reviewing it